gwiener/unmaintain-architecture/README.md

 ## Disclaimer
 This article is a **joke**.
 It aims as pointing out bad practices by rediciuling them.
 DO NOT try these techniques in the wild!
 They will lead only to sorrow and destruction.

+## Architecture diagrams
+Your job as an architect is not to cater for all of those pesky details.
+It is **to lead**.
+To point out the way.
+You are no longer a developer.
+You are a visionary; an entrepreneur, just without the financial risk (or benefit).
+Therefore, you cannot be expected to actually *write code* that implements your vision.
+This is for lesser men.
+Your job is present the one-and-only ideal solution to both management and co-workers, and let them take it on from there - and no presentation is ever complete without a diagram.

+### Keep it simple
+Visual hints, such as shapes and colors, are more a distraction than help.
+There is no need to use one of those carefully-designed icons sets of cloud services, or, *shudder*, a formal graphical notation.
+Instead, go with a classic block diagram, made of those wide-margin, small-font boxes, connected by half-point arrows.
+If you must use colors, stick to PowerPoint's default pallate of high-saturation colors that poke viewes' eyes and hide away black letters.
+If it is good enough for an elementary school multimedia class, it's good enough for the board of directors!

+- [ ] Add monochrome diagram example
+- [ ] Add diagram example with really ugly colors